First let me say that I am not an invested chazzan. Rather, I am what is sometimes called a cantorial soloist.

 In 2006, I learned the Haftarah trope and read two portions in services, so far.
 I stood in for Cantor Jeffrey Shron in chanting the sheva brachot for a wedding at Kehilath Israel, Kansas City’s “traditional” (orthodox without the mechitza) synagogue.

 Escorting the chatan (groom) to meet his kallah (bride).
 Kehilath Israel synagogue, May 2007.

 Like the hat?
 I do.

-It's a different scene here in St. Louis.
-The Jewish community is so much bigger - and somewhat fragmented - that it's more difficult to build a reputation.
-I have davened daily and Shabbat services at B'nai Amoona and the Traditional Congregation (that's the name of it, really).
+We moved to St. Louis in 2007.
+It's a different scene here.
+The Jewish community is much bigger - and more fragmented, unfortunately.
+I have davened daily and Shabbat services at B'nai Amoona, Traditional Congregation (that's the name of it, really), and a few times at Shaare Tzedek (now Kol Ami).
 I am now the "Composer in Residence" for B'nai Amoona.